rickballard/CoCivium/legacy/Civium/archive/codex004-ai-veto.md

 # Codex004: AI Veto Protocol

-Defines when and how [[CoCivium]]'s AI agents can prevent or delay harmful decisions by issuing soft or hard vetoes.
+Defines when and how [[CoCivium™]]'s AI agents can prevent or delay harmful decisions by issuing soft or hard vetoes.

 ---